 Join us for a variety of Adult Ed programs often a combination of shared food, education and worship.
 We generally engage in conversation during our fellowship following services.
 Additionally, we offer periodic off-site museum and cultural experiences to take part in.

 Our Children are taught using Godly Play, a wonderful program with an approach to help them to explore their faith through story, to gain religious language and to enhance their spiritual experience though wonder and play.
 Based on Montessori principles and developed using a spiral curriculum, the Godly Play method serves children through early, middle and late childhood and beyond.
+Classes begin on Sunday, October 6th and run through next Summer.
 Come join us!

 Our parish actively engages in the creation and celebration of social events at Trinity, some as fundraisers for the parish, some as fundraisers for outside charitable organizations and many simply for fun, conversation and community engagement.
 In all our events, we seek to create an atmosphere which encourages getting to know one another and developing relationships with one another.
 Of particular note are our annual Roast Beef dinner, Italian night and Corned Beef and Cabbage events for Saint Patricks Day.

 Trinity has embarked on the development of a Choral Evensong program, celebrating key saints through the beauty of evening sung worship.
 Join us for this beautiful event as our church is bathed in candlelight as a large choir of professional singers lead us in worship.